 Will I need an NNU post office box?

-Undergraduate students in the College of Arts and Sciences will need an NNU post office box.
+Traditional Undergraduate students will need an NNU post office box.
 The primary communication from professors, administrators and campus messages is the NNU e-mail system, but since not all information can or should be emailed, the secondary means is your NNU post office box.
 It is essential for you to have an NNU post office box.
 Note: It is the responsibility of the student to check their NNU e-mail and NNU post office box on a regular basis.